 Bronson Financial Counseling Departments

-For patients needing financial assistance while at the hospital facilities or who require help completing the application, financial counselors are available on-site to provide assistance.
+Patients needing financial assistance while at the hospital or who need help completing the application, can meet with Financial Counselors on-site.
 Hours: Monday – Friday 8:30 a.m. – 4:30 p.m.

 - Bronson Battle Creek Hospital – 269-245-8124

 Financial Counselors are located in the Registration Department to the right, past the Greeter Desk.
 Enter through the Outpatient Center entrance, parking lot entrance off Emmett Street.

 408 Hazen Street, Paw Paw, MI

 Financial Counselors are located on 1st Floor, North Entrance in the Outpatient Registration area.